We left our car there and took a taxi into the center of town.

 There were lots of art and sculptures along the foreshore too.

 I love how the waiters have their own sign.
 They get priority when they cross the road from the cafes and restaurants to serve food at the tables on the beach side.

-Next there was a picnic at the beach where we met a champion world runner.
+Next, there was a picnic at the beach where we met a champion world runner.
 He also owned a bakery, and the snacks were more like a lunch that he had brought along.
 Yummy freshly baked and filled rolls and treats for all of us.
-He really was a lovely and inspiring guy who runs in many places of the world.
+He really was a lovely and inspiring guy who runs in many places around the world.

-We continued our ginkana activity to the harbour.
+We continued our ginkana activity to the harbor.

-There we took the Touristic Train (which is not a train but a truck) from the centre to the Botanical Garden Marimurtra.
+There we took the Touristic Train (which is not a train but a truck) from the center to the Botanical Garden Marimurtra.

-At the Botanical Garden Marimurtra the kids really enjoyed themselves and visited the special garden areas of the world.
+At the Botanical Garden Marimurtra, the kids really enjoyed themselves and visited the special garden areas of the world.
 I was surprised how many plants and places Explorason knew.
 We were given a cactus and some organic honey which was so nice.
-(The kids also had a photo of themselves with a Lorekeet but we forgot to get it when we left).
+(The kids also had a photo of themselves with a Lorikeet but we forgot to get it when we left).